db0/Dune-CCG-for-OCTGN/README.markdown

 ### 1.0.4

 * Added CHOAM Exchange functions for buying and selling Spice.
 This automatically stops players form doing 2 CHOAM Exchanges per turn, or buying/selling more than 3 spice per exchange, or from buying/selling when there is not  enough Solaris or Spice.
 These functions also automatically reset the CROE when the Guild Hoard is modified.
+* Automatic Opening Interval functions (card disengage, adding deferal tokens, assign initiative)
+* Automatic Closing Interval functions (hand refresh)
+* Added Table option to Engage a card to produce X spice directly into the guild hoard, as it's a common function
+* Added discard functions for table and hand
+* Added action to mark cards as "Does not Disengage" and they will be ignored during the automated Opening Interval.
+* Implemented function "Engage to produce spice in the Guild Hoard" for all those deserts.
+* Made it so that Events are automatically played face-down (and the player is not charged their deployment cost)
+* Made it so that Nexus events are automatically played with enough deferment tokens equal to their deployment cost, and the player is not charged their deployment cost either.
+* When deploying events, the game will now note down and check if they are of the Imperium or Dune subtype.
+If the player has played one of the same subtype already, they will need to confirm the deployment and the notification will make it obvious as well.

 ### 1.0.3